-Paul and I have been like blogging-buddies over a year connected through Twitter and I thought of presenting Paul here to learn some of his growth hacks.
+Paul and I have been like blogging-buddies for over two years now connected through Twitter, and I thought of presenting Paul here to learn some of his growth hacks.
 Let’s begin.

 #1.
 Hi Paul, tell us what made you trust blogging and online business world?

 Hi Mudassir.
-My interest in the online world began way back in 1997 when I started university.
-I studied modern languages and IT and one of my first projects was to build a website that pulled information from a database.
+My interest in the online world began in 1997 when I started University.
+I studied modern languages and IT and one of my first projects were to build a website that pulled information from a database.
 I even wrote a paper about Google at that time since it had not long started up and was a very different alternative to many of the established search engines of the day.

-In terms of blogging, and making an income from it, a work colleague introduced me to affiliate marketing in 2005.
-We built a few WordPress blogs together and monetized them with Google AdSense and links to affiliate products.
-Within a few months we were making money and we couldn’t believe our luck!
+In terms of blogging and making an income, a work colleague introduced me to affiliate marketing in 2005.
+We built a few WordPress blogs and monetized them with Google AdSense and links to affiliate products.
+We were making money within a few months, and we couldn’t believe our luck!

-Since that time I’ve done a number of things: Full time Affiliate Marketer, Director of Search Engine Marketing for a European retail eCommerce business, freelance WordPress developer / online marketer and now I’m blogging again trying to add a different income stream to my freelance work.
+Since then, I’ve done several things: Full-time Affiliate Marketer, Director of Search Engine Marketing for a European retail eCommerce business, freelance WordPress developer / online marketer, and now I’m blogging again, trying to add a different income stream to my freelance work.

 #2.
 OK 200 has caught my attention recently.
 Please talk about it.

 OK 200 is my freelancing business.
-I started it over 5 years ago when the business I worked in was acquired and restructuring resulted in the redundancy of practically the entire UK team.
-None of us were given very much notice, so I had to move quickly.
-I decided to try to find freelance work while I looked for something more permanent.
+I started it over 5 years ago when the business I worked in was acquired and restructuring resulted in the redundancy of the entire UK team.
+None of us was given much notice, so I had to move quickly.
+I decided to find freelance work while I looked for something more permanent.

-Fortunately for me, I found a client quickly through a previous work relationship, which resulted in management of the paid advertising campaigns in Google and Bing for another ecommerce retailer.
+Fortunately for me, I found a client quickly through a previous work relationship, which resulted in managing the paid advertising campaigns in Google and Bing for another e-commerce retailer.

 I still provide PPC management (especially Google Ads) and WordPress development through OK 200 to this day.